 Even with the best funding, unlimited access to materials and the most overengineered design, no building can be completely fireproof.

 That’s because given enough energy, anything can be burned, melted or vaporised.
-In the context of buildings, a fire can, over a sustained period, can damage the very fabric of the building itself.
+In the context of buildings, a fire can, over a sustained period, damage the very fabric of the building itself.
 Even inert building materials like bricks can crack, and metal reinforcements can warp under prolonged heating.

 Fire curtains and passive fire protection systems work to reduce that exposure time, so that a fire can be controlled before structural damage can occur.
 In a real fire, time is precious and seconds count.
 Rated fire curtains give greater confidence in your fire strategy, helping to protect occupants and properties for long enough to mitigate serious losses.